 - more likely to happen to people who have had an injury or disease or who have had severe emotional upset or stressful life events

-- more common in people with other psychiatric conditions (such as depression, anxiety, personality disorders or people who self-harm).
+- more common in people with other psychiatric conditions (such as depression, anxiety, personality disorders, or people who self-harm).

-How are dissociative seizures diagnosed?
+How are functional seizures diagnosed?

 If you have seizures, your GP will usually refer you to a specialist for diagnosis.
 This will usually be a neurologist (a doctor who specialises in the brain and nervous system) to see if the seizures are epileptic.
-Or you may be referred to a psychiatrist or psychologist (as dissociative seizures are usually classified as a psychiatric condition).
+Or you may be referred to a psychiatrist or psychologist (as functional seizures are usually classified as a psychiatric condition).

 It may be easier for doctors to try and rule out possible physical causes first, including epilepsy.
 This will influence the types of tests you might have.